-The actual lay-out of the cultivation is primarily determined Rice, tobacco, fruit by the topography of each individual village. and vegetable cultivations are permanently sited, their position being determined by the lay-out of the irrigation system.
-The wheat on the other hand is worked on a two year cycle as noted already. diagram map shows roughly the lay-out of cultivation in Walash at the It will be noted that all the fallow lies on one time of my visit. side of the stream and all the (1938) wheat crop on the other.
-Nothing corresponding to this neat symmetry could be observed in the It emphasises the fact however that the other villages I visited. holdings of individual cultivators are not necessarily all in one place; - in Walash obviously each working group must have approximately an equal area of land on either side of the stream. at first that there might be some system of reallotting land to different individual cultivators in successive years but my informants denied this.
+The actual lay-out of the cultivation is primarily determined by the topography of each individual village.
+Rice, tobacco, fruit and vegetable cultivations are permanently sited, their position being determined by the lay-out of the irrigation system.
+The wheat on the other hand is worked on a two year cycle as noted already.
+The diagram map shows roughly the lay-out of cultivation in Walash at the time of my visit.
+It will be noted that all the fallow lies on one side of the stream and all the (1938) wheat crop on the other.
+Nothing corresponding to this neat symmetry could be observed in the other villages I visited.
+It emphasises the fact however that the holdings of individual cultivators are not necessarily all in one place; - in Walash obviously each working group must have approximately an equal area of land on either side of the stream.
+I thought at first that there might be some system of reallotting land to different individual cultivators in successive years but my informants denied this.
 My information however on the actual topographical arrangement of individual holdings is definitely unsatisfactory.
-From the evidence it would appear that each working group of commoners must hold in separate plots at least the following:- one patch of vegetable garden, one patch of tobacco cultivation, one patch of wheat and one patch of fallow.
-But my informants never formulated the position to me in this manner.
-The problem is linked up with the question of inheritance concerning which my first hand evidence is very slight.
+From the evidence it would appear that each working group of commoners must hold in separate plots at least the following:- one patch of vegetable garden, one patch of tobacco cultivation, one patch of wheat and one But my informants never formulated the position to me patch of fallow.
+The problem is linked up with the question of in this manner. inheritance concerning which my first hand evidence is very alight.
 As I have shown, it appears that so far as land is concerned the injunctions of the Koran have scarcely even a nominal relevance.
 Granted however that the Agha as landlord has a nominal right to determine absolutely the inheritance of land tenure among his tenants, it is still far from clear how this works out in practice.